-This register specifies the primary start address of the data block to be transferred by DMA channel x to or from the DPSRAM (or RAM).
-Reads of this register return the value of the latest transfer address.
+This register specifies the primary start address offset from the DMA DPSRAM base address of the data block to be transferred by DMA channel x to or from the DPSRAM.
+Reads of this register return the value of the latest DPSRAM transfer address offset.
 Writes to this register while the channel x is enabled (i.e., active) may result in unpredictable behavior and should be avoided.